situx/sparqlunicornGoesGIS_testdata/README.md

   * CC BY-NC-ND 4.0
   * CC0
 * ghpages: If true, publishes the results of the HTML documentation to a branch gh-pages, which may be published as a Github Page
+* ghpagesbranch: The branch in which Github pages should be deployed
+* ghpagesfolder: The folder in the given ghpages branch in which the documentation should be deployed